fermmm/boilerplate-typescript-react-redux-webpack/README.md

 - **Webpack**
 ## Installation

 1. Run: `npm install`.
 On Windows you must also run: `npm install -g win-node-env`.
+That is all.
 2. **Optional** but highly recomended: Install TSLint extension for VSCode or for your prefered text editor.
 Also configure your editor to fix automatically tslint issues on save, to improve productivity.
 3. **Optional**: This project is compatible with the chrome extension: "Redux DevTools", you can install it too.